How to Remove Metadata from Contracts in MS Word

 How to Remove Metadata from Contracts in MS Word by Nada Alnajafi

 Redlining contracts can be frustrating when you don’t know how to use MS Word’s Track Changes features to your advantage.
-According to a recent poll, 91% of contract negotiators (myself included) use Microsoft Word’s Track Changes to redline contracts.
-But no one ever taught us how to leverage Track Changes for contract review purposes.
+According to a recent poll, 91% of contract negotiators (myself included) use Microsoft Word to redline contracts.
+But no one ever taught us how to leverage MS Word for more efficient contract reviews, redlines, and negotiations.
 Until now!

 My name is Nada Alnajafi.
 I’m a seasoned in-house attorney, blogger, author, and speaker who loves working with, talking about, and writing about contracts.
 And I’m determined to transform the way us lawyers and contracts professionals redline contracts for the better.